jqnatividad/qsv/README.md

 If you need to maximize speed/performance - use the nightly builds.
 If you prefer a "safer", rock-solid experience, use the stable builds.

 If you want to really squeeze every little bit of performance from qsv, build it locally like how the Nightly Release Builds are built.
-Doing so will ensure the CPU flags are tailored to your hardware and you're using the latest Rust nightly.
+Doing so will ensure CPU features are tailored to your hardware and you're using the latest Rust nightly.
 For example, on Ubuntu 22.04 LTS Linux:

 ```